-Some bakers will say you don’t need a thermometer and you dont need to monitor dough temperature — this is true!
+Some bakers will say you don’t need a thermometer and you don’t need to monitor dough temperature — this is true!
 People have been baking bread way before a thermometer was even invented.
 However, I find investing in a few simple tools, with corresponding processes, help me take away the guesswork and make steps towards increased consistency.
-A thermometer is one such tool.Over time as your baking intuition builds, reliance on these tools does subside but to this day I always take a minute (if that) to measure the dough temperature right at the onset of bulk fermentation.
+A good quality thermometer (like my Thermapen) is one such tool.Over time as your baking intuition builds, reliance on these tools does subside but to this day I always take a minute (if that) to measure the dough temperature right at the onset of bulk fermentation.
 Why?
 It provides me with an intuitive sense for how bulk will progress.
 Is my dough temperature a few degrees lower than I expected after mixing?
 Did I miss my desired dough temperature (DDT) target?
 If so, I’ll plan to either warm up my dough a little at the beginning of bulk (more on this below) or I’ll plan for bulk fermentation to likely go a little longer than planned.
 Conversely, if I overshot my DDT bulk will likely take less time and I better keep an eye on it near the end, cutting it short if necessary.

 I keep my dough covered at all times to help retain its core temperature.